 In addition to performing these tests, your doctor may ask you questions about your personal and family medical history.
-Your doctor may ask about your lifestyle and recent travels.
-Your doctors may also try to rule out other conditions like malaria that are common in tropical regions.
+They may ask about your lifestyle and recent travels, and they’ll try to rule out other conditions, like malaria, that are common in tropical regions.

 - over-the-counter or prescription drugs to manage pain

 - careful monitoring of blood pressure

 You may receive hydration through an IV.
 However, in the case of severe dengue, too much IV fluid can lead to “third spacing,” where the fluids leak out of blood vessels.

 All of these methods are aimed at controlling and alleviating your symptoms while helping your body heal naturally.
 Doctors will continue to monitor your body’s response.
 Severe dengue fever is often more difficult to treat because the symptoms are worse and appear at a faster rate.